f4b4nd/angular-tetris/README.md

 ### 2.2 Set up github-pages on repository

 On the repository, go to `settings > github pages > branches`, then set selectors to "main" and "/docs"

+### Notes

+For playground purpose, you might need to manually run .ts scripts.
+That's why `ts-node` in installed as dev-dependency.
+When inside the container, use the command `npx ts-node --compilerOptions '{ "module": "commonJS" }' my-script.ts`